 This, on the other hand, is not a silly question at all because I don’t just review games on Steam.
 In addition to sharing my thoughts on whatever Steam titles I’m playing at the moment, I also compile a list of Steam’s Weeklong Deals that I’ve reviewed in a weekly feature for those unwilling to sort through the list themselves.
-I take looks at free indie titles and game jams regularly, as well.
-There’s a lot of neat stuff being made out there in the vast wilderness of indie development, and I’m trying to shed some light on some of it.
-Finally, I write articles when the mood strikes me, either to expand on a previous review or to share my thoughts on gaming or reviewing.
+Sometimes I take looks at free indie titles and game jams, as well.
+I also have a few articles I’ve written in the past, and I hope to produce more of in the future.

-I post new stuff on the website every day except Sunday, according to the following schedule.
+I post new stuff on the website every Monday, Wednesday, Friday, and sometimes Saturday, according to the following schedule.